The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Conclusion

 \section{Conclusion}

-Our research sheds light on the mechanism underlying zero-shot generalization during instruction tuning, moving beyond the conventional task-level analysis to a more data-centric perspective.
+Our research sheds light on the mechanism underlying zero-shot generalization during instruction tuning, moving beyond the conventional task-level analysis to a more data-centric and fine-grained perspective.
 By demonstrating that zero-shot generalization occurs early during instruction tuning and is significantly influenced by data similarity and granularity, we provide a new understanding of how instruction tuning brings up zero-shot generalization.
-Our proposed Test-centric Multi-turn Arrangement further illustrates the importance of accessing high-similarity data early in the training process to facilitate continual learning and loss reduction.
+The Test-centric Multi-turn Arrangement framework further illustrates the importance of accessing high-similarity data early in the training process to facilitate continual learning and loss reduction.
 For future work, we suggest exploring the quantitative relationship between similarity distance and loss.
 Specifically, investigating whether similarity distance can predict a model's generalization performance on new data could further help the optimization of instruction tuning.
-We hope our findings will pave the way for developing more aligned and robust LLMs, enhancing their ability to generalize effectively in diverse applications.
+We hope our findings will pave the way for developing more aligned and robust LLMs.